 This bowl has holes in the side that your cat has put their paws into and find the right spots to reach their food.
 Large dogs won’t be able to use their paws to reach the pieces of food, and most will also get frustrated with the puzzle and deterred from eating.
-However, your cats will love the mental stimulation, and it will encourage your cats to slow down and eat at a healthier pace.
+However, your cats will love the mental stimulation, encouraging them to slow down and eat at a healthier pace.

 That being said, this bowl may only be successful for a limited amount of time, as dogs could learn that they could get the food from picking it up and shaking it, and small dogs may be able to reach their snouts into the holes and steal some kibble.

 On a more positive note, I love that this bowl is made from ceramic, a great option as it is durable, safe for cats, and more hygienic than plastic alternatives.
-The design is also clever as you can easily pour food into the top rather than trying to awkwardly insert it from the sides.
+The design is also clever as you can quickly pour food into the top rather than trying to insert it from the sides awkwardly.
 That being said, this feeder only works for wet food, so it isn’t for everyone.